DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture11.md

 - Mapping each character of an alphabet to a binary code-word
   - no code-word is the prefix of another code-word
-  - Proof: No internal node is used as an endpoint
+  - Proof: *No internal node is used as an endpoint*
 - Encoding trie represents a prefix code
   - each external node stores a character
   - code word of a character is given by the path from the root to the external node storing the character
-    - 0 for a left child and 1 for a right child
+    - 0 for a left child and 1 for a right child, e.g.

 |**Codex** | **Graph** |
 |---|---|